 The amount of study grant is means-tested against student's all annual taxable gross income (excl. study grant) and scholarships.
 A student has personal gross income limit, "free income", which is based on the number of months the student has received the grant.
-During 2014-2017, the annual free income limit was defined as 660 euro for every study month and 1,970 euro for every "unsupported" month.
-From 2018 the limits on allowable annual income are increased according to the index of wage and salary earnings in the beginning of every second year by legislation.
-In 2018 the limits were increased by 1%.
-The new income limit is 667 euro for every study month and 1,990 euro for every "unsupported" month.
+The annual free income limit is defined as 660 euro for every study month and 1,970 euro for every "unsupported" month (2013-2016).
 The student may have income whenever during the calendar year.
 The study months and the corresponding income limits are shown in Table 7.